Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/README.md

 ---

 Project Description:
-This repository is a collection of coursework and projects for my Master of Science in Artificial Intelligence (AI) and Machine Learning (ML) program at Colorado State University Global (CSU Global).
+This repository contains coursework and projects from my Master of Science in Artificial Intelligence (AI) and Machine Learning (ML) program at Colorado State University Global (CSU Global).

 ---